How to Become a Vegetarian

 How to Plan a Vegetarian Diet

 Since meat can provide important nutrients such as protein, and a variety of vitamins and minerals, alternative need to be included in the vegetarian diet.
-Meat is replaced with an increase in legumes, such as dried beans, peas, soybean products, nuts, seeds and milk products.
+Meat is replaced with an increase in legumes, such as dried beans, peas, soybean products, nuts, seeds, and milk products.
 Soy and almond milk can be used to replace cow's milk as a high source of protein and calcium.
-Soy and almond milk in fact has higher levels of calcium and protein than an equal serving of cow's milk.
-Vitamin-D fortified milk is suggest for optimal absorption of calcium.
+Soy and almond milk, in fact, has higher levels of calcium and protein than an equal serving of cow's milk.
+Vitamin-D fortified milk is suggested for optimal absorption of calcium.

-Because of vegetarians' restrictive food code, it is of the utmost importance that consume nutrient-dense foods.
+Because of vegetarians' restrictive food code, it is of the utmost importance that consumes nutrient-dense foods.
 The use of whole grains is critical to provide all of the needed essential amino acids for complementary proteins.
-Empty calorie foods should be avoided, unless calorie needs are high and all essential nutrients are being consumed in the diet.
+Empty calorie foods should be avoided unless calorie needs are high and all essential nutrients are being consumed in the diet.